“Smash Da Gitz. Get da Teef.”

 Strategy and Tactics for Bonesplitterz

 What they have is a good range of specialized slight above par models that can be combined to utilize their strengths to the fullest.

 What they excel at is group cohesion and versatility.
 They can be played in many different ways and are excellent at adapting to whatever comes up.

-Pros and Cons of the Bonesplitterz
+Pros and Cons of the Bonesplitterz in Warcry

-+ Good Selection of Models
++ Good selection of models

 – Average powered models that don’t excel in any one area

-– Losing your Bone totems or Leaders can be utterly devastating
+– Losing your Bone Totems or Leaders can be utterly devastating

 Tips on painting and modelling Bonesplitterz

 There are quite a number of impeccable LOTR inspired models making use of dark earthy skin tones or even pallid vampiric whites.

 War paint also gives you a great opportunity to express your model’s individuality, while Duncan from GW has some excellent videos on the subject matter it may be worthwhile to look into making custom Waterslide Decals for very detailed designs that would be difficult to paint by hand.

 Given the lore of disparate Orruks from hundreds of different tribes joining Bonesplitterz Tribes, you can easily paint each model as an individual with different skintones, warpaints etc. and maintain the lore of your warband.

 How to buy a Bonesplitterz Warband

 If you need more than that, you need to either get more boxes or do some conversions.